Common Windows 10 Update Error and Solutions

 If the error code 0x80200056 is occurring while updating your Windows 10 computer, these following solutions would be helpful for you.
 Like the aforementioned error code, you need to check out the SoftwareDistribution folder.
-Also, make sure your laptop is fully charged.
+Also, ensure your laptop is fully charged.
 As this error code is associated with the hardware update, users get this error if the PC restarts suddenly during the installation of the update.

 Recover Deleted Files After Windows 10 Update

-Many users have claimed that V1809 has caused a weird issue.
+Many users claimed that V1809 caused a weird issue.
 After the update installation, they lost their files those were stored in the Library folders, i.e., Music, Videos, Documents, etc. If you are one of the victims, you can follow this path-

 Once you go to this place, you should find all the Library folders and all the files you have lost.

 If that is not helping you at all, you can try using the Data Recovery Troubleshooter, which is made by Microsoft and you can download it from here.

 Error code 0xca00a000 appears during the installation of Windows 10 update.
 If you got such an error message, you can try these solutions.
 At first, you need to run the Windows Module Installer.
 It should run by default.
 However, if it has been stopped somehow, you won’t be able to install the update and end up getting this error message.

 Therefore, open the Services window and check if the Windows Module Installer is set to Start or not.
 If not, you can find a button to start it and make sure the Startup type is set to Automatic.
 In case, you do not want to go through all the options; you can do the same using a simple command that you need to enter in an elevated Command Prompt window-